x

 We keep track of all indicator-scores of Harold Tejada (and all other pro-riders) based on results in UCI-races in the past 3 years.
 Stats are updated every day in order to provide up-to-date scores.
 It gives you the possibility to check current rider-specialties of all riders.
 Here you can find the scores of Harold Tejada.

-• Harold Tejada has an average strength of 70 points.
+• Harold Tejada has an average strength of 88 points, meaning the rider is one of the best cyclists in the world.

 • Tejada scores 20 points on riding on cobbles.